-Adapted technology design plans immediately based on feedback by according to Charles Darwin
+Adapted technology design plans immediately based on feedback by

 Changing cloud-based operations to edge applications

 The above practices demonstrate the agile approach to Change Management.
 An agile approach corresponds to developing flexible strategies and plans, and continuously adapting them while already implementing them.
 This contrasts with a traditional approach that would involve setting fixed goals, detailed upfront planning and rigorous implementation towards a fixed target state.